RuolinZheng08/renpy-chess/README.md

 ## Guide for Integrating into a Ren'Py Project

 The core class is a [Ren'Py Creator-Defined Displayable](https://www.renpy.org/doc/html/udd.html) named `ChessDisplayable` inside `game/chess_displayable.rpy`.
+The core screen takes several parameters, `game/chess_displayable.rpy`.

 ### Instructions

 Copy the image files `game/images/chesspieces` and `game/images/chessboard.png` and the script file `game/chess_displayable.rpy` into your `game/` directory.

-In your `script.rpy`, define the following configuration variables for the chess engine:
+In your `script.rpy`, pass the following configuration variables for the chess engine to the chess screen defined as `screen chess(fen, player_color, movetime, depth)`:

 - `fen`: the [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) of the board
 - `player_color`: `None` for PvP.
 For PvC, `chess.WHITE` or `chess.BLACK`.